zhangchicheng/Mathub/README.md

     }

 * Broadcasting:
+> The term broadcasting describes how numpy treats arrays with different shapes during arithmetic operations.
+Subject to certain constraints, the smaller array is “broadcast” across the larger array so that they have compatible shapes.
+> When operating on two arrays, NumPy compares their shapes element-wise.
+It starts with the trailing dimensions, and works its way forward.
+Two dimensions are compatible when
+>   1. they are equal, or
+>   2. one of them is 1

+>   In the following example, both the A and B arrays have axes with length one that are expanded to a larger size during the broadcast operation:

+    A      (4d array):  8 x 1 x 6 x 1
+    B      (3d array):      7 x 1 x 5
+    Result (4d array):  8 x 7 x 6 x 5

+Here is an example:

       Matrix<int,2,2> mat = {1,3,5,7}; // or Array<int,2,2>
       Matrix<int,2,1> mat2 = {2,3};
       Matrix<int,2,2> mat3;
+      mat3 = -mat + mat2 * mat2;
+      std::cout << mat3 << std::endl;

 * Expression Template and Lazy Evaluation